Estate Planning

 HIPAA Release: Ensuring Access to Vital Information

 Federal law prohibits the sharing of any adult individual’s medical information with anyone, regardless of the relationship, without consent.
-A HIPPA release grants this consent prior to you ever visiting any medical provider.
+A HIPAA release grants this consent prior to you ever visiting any medical provider.
 This document is vital in ensuring your loved ones receive important medical information in the event of an accident or illness.

 Directive to Physicians: Your Wishes for Medical Care

-Also known as an Advance Directive or a Living Will, this document informs your health care providers your wishes in certain circumstances, such as terminal illness and irreversible injury.
+Also known as an Advance Directive or a Living Will, this document informs your health care providers of your wishes in certain circumstances, such as terminal illness and irreversible injury.
 Many people fear to sign this document because they think it is forever binding, but this isn’t true.
 You will be able to make these decisions on your own as long as you are able.
 Further, this document provides guidance to your medical power of attorney while they may be under great stress.

 Trusts: Flexible Solutions for Complex Issues